 17. JdV by Hyatt

 JdV by Hyatt, formerly Joie de Vivre Hotels, is now part of the World of Hyatt.
-The 14 properties in the U.S. have great values – 9 are category 1-4 eligible of use of the credit card free night certificates:
+The 14 properties in the U.S. have great values starting at 8,000 points per night, and 9 hotels are Category 1-4 eligible for use of the World of Hyatt card free night certificates:

 - Hotel Revival, Baltimore (Category 2)

 - Waterfront Hotel, Oakland (Category 3)

 18. Hyatt Zilara and Hyatt Ziva All-Inclusive Resorts